 Deciding which personal planner to use can be difficult.
 You may know what features you need and which you don't and have probably looked at every model out there.
 If you can't find one that's a perfect fit, you can still have the perfect paper planner if you create it yourself.

-A DIY planner can reflect your personal style, be customized for your schedule and common tasks, and help you get done what you need to.
+A DIY planner can reflect your personal style, be customized for your schedule and common tasks, and help you get organized and accomplish what you need to.
 No two people are the same, and neither are their daily schedules!

 When designing a personal planner, the possibilities are nearly endless.